What’s a heuristic analysis, how do your run one and why on earth does it matter?

 That’s really cool, because then you’re actually going to discover a lot of issues you may have before people get to use it and complain, or have issues, or have problems performing certain tasks.
 So it’s a great way to do something before you launch.

-4. A simple, repeatable way to optimize your funnel
+4. It’s a simple, repeatable way to optimize your funnel

 It’s also relatively simple to repeat this process every time you want to optimize a part of your funnel, launch a new product, or evaluate something else in your customer journey.